PowerShell/PowerShell/.github/CONTRIBUTING.md

   all merge conflicts are resolved, and the CI system build status is passing, the PR Assignee will merge your changes.
-* For more information on the the PowerShell Maintainers' process, see the [documentation](../docs/maintainers).
+* For more information on the PowerShell Maintainers' process, see the [documentation](../docs/maintainers).

 ## Making Breaking Changes